FormBucket/xander-moon/pages/guides/ajax-only.md

 ---
-title: API Only
+title: AJAX Only Option
-heading: API Only?
+heading: AJAX Only Option
 date: 2016-08-20
 layout: static.html
 ---
-The "API Only?" option sets up an endpoint that always returns a JSON object.
+The "AJAX Only?" option sets up an endpoint that always returns a JSON object.

 By default your endpoint supports both redirect and JSON modes.
 When this option is enabled then your endpoint will only support JSON mode.
 All requests will return